 Along the shore of Seattle's Lake Washington, hints of mist drift across the water as the early morning sun warms the surface.
-Katie Peichel, her dog Rufus by her side, casts fish traps tethered to 20-foot ropes into the cold, shallow water.
+Dr. Katie Peichel casts fish traps tethered to 20-foot ropes into the cold, shallow water.
 Her intended trophies: dozens of inch-long threespine stickleback fish.
 The spiny specimens don't look like much, but they have put Peichel at the forefront of a new generation of genetic researchers.

 "Complex traits result from a combination of many genetic factors as well as environmental factors," she said.
-"By using sticklebacks as a model organism in the laboratory, we can begin to understand the genetic and environmental components of these traits, and use what we learn in the fish to determine how to study similar traits in humans.
-Our work has important implications for the study of human diseases, most of which are complex traits."
+"By using sticklebacks as a model organism in the laboratory, we can begin to understand the genetic and environmental components of these traits, and use what we learn in the fish to determine how to study similar traits in humans."